807502278/ComfyUI_MaskGCT/README.md

 ## Update Explanation

 Waiting for updates:
+1. Audio List Editing (Voice List Extraction/Merging/Splitting/Synthesis)
+2. Custom Delay Synthesis Based on the End Symbols of Language Segments

+2024/11/12:
 1. Audio Speed Adjustment
-2. Audio List Editing (Voice List Extraction/Merging/Splitting/Synthesis)
-3. Custom Delay Synthesis Based on the End Symbols of Language Segments
-4. Change whisper-large-v3-turbo to non networked.
+2. Fixed the BUG that requires an internet connection to run even after the model has been downloaded.
+3. Fixed the BUG that prevented g2p from running in the Python 3.12 environment.
+[Thanks to @niknah](https://github.com/807502278/ComfyUI_MaskGCT/issues/7)

 2024/11/07:
 1. Fix **Speech Recognition** Node: error：...Input cannot be multi-channel...